 For the next twenty seven years, Deb was employed at the Albany County Department of Mental Health where she held multiple positions within the addiction services arena.
 In 2005, Deb became the Alcohol and Substance Abuse Coordinator and was responsible for the oversight and contract management of all NYS Office of Alcohol and Substance Abuse Services (OASAS) licensed treatment and prevention programs in Albany County.
 In addition, Ms. Rhoades was responsible for assessing and planning the addiction prevention, treatment and recovery needs in Albany County.
 She has trained in the treatment of co-occurring mental health and substance use disorders and presented on the addiction epidemic impacting individuals, families and communities across the United States.
-Upon retiring from the Albany County Department of Mental Health in early 2017, Deb accepted a position as Associate Executive Director at Hope House in Albany where she’s working to bring more of a culture of recovery to the agency.
+Upon retiring from the Albany County Department of Mental Health in early 2017, Deb accepted a position as Associate Executive Director at Hope House in Albany where she worked to bring more of a culture of recovery to the agency.
 She left Hope House in April of 2019 to pursue other opportunities including training professional and peer workforce and providing consulting to Addiction and Recovery organizations in the Capital Region.

 In 2012, Deb watched the Kickstarter video for a new documentary called “The Anonymous People”.
 The movie, revealed what she knew was always the case; that Recovery is possible and real in the United States.
 She always felt that only those in “the field” and “in Recovery” were privy to the power and possibility of Recovery.
 She knew this movie would change how we as a society view and treat addiction and made the commitment to become more involved in the “new Recovery movement.”